 Step 4: Confirmation of the correct date and stamp

-Both your passport and your Departure Card (They keep your Arrival card) will stamped with both you Arrival Date and and Visa expiry date (Admitted Until).
+Both your passport and your Departure Card (They keep your Arrival card) will be stamped with both your Arrival Date and Visa expiry date (Admitted Until).
 The immigration officer will staple your departure card in your passport so you don’t lose it.
-During the Entrust TEFL orientation at one of our training centres; we will take a look at you passport and visa entry stamp to be sure that everything was done correctly, if not one of our staff will take you to the airport to have immigration correct the error.
+During the TEFL orientation at one of our training centers; we will take a look at your passport and visa entry stamp to be sure that everything was done correctly if not one of our staff will take you to the airport to have immigration correct the error.

 Step 5: Meeting your employers

-Job placement happens during our second and third week of the course, so you will have time to talk with your potential employers about visa sponsorship and work permits.
-We want you to be completely comfortable with your employer so we have Agents and schools come to our training centres to interview with you personally.
+Job placement happens during our third week of the course, so you will have time to talk with your potential employers about visa sponsorship and work permits.

 Step 6: Head to your schools